Skip to main content

 The Hypothalamic-Pituitary-Somatotropic Axis and Glucose Homeostasis

 At the core of Tesamorelin’s action lies the hypothalamic-pituitary-somatotropic (HPS) axis, a sophisticated neuroendocrine feedback loop.
-The hypothalamus releases growth hormone-releasing hormone (GHRH), which then stimulates the anterior to synthesize and secrete growth hormone (GH).
+The hypothalamus releases growth hormone-releasing hormone (GHRH), which then stimulates the anterior pituitary gland to synthesize and secrete growth hormone (GH).
 GH, in turn, acts on various target tissues, most notably the liver, to stimulate the production of insulin-like growth factor-1 (IGF-1).
 Both GH and IGF-1 exert feedback inhibition on the hypothalamus and pituitary, maintaining a tightly regulated system.

 GH itself has complex effects on glucose metabolism.
 While it is anabolic, promoting protein synthesis and lipolysis (fat breakdown), it also possesses anti-insulin effects, particularly at supraphysiological concentrations or with continuous exposure.
 These anti-insulin actions can manifest as decreased glucose uptake by peripheral tissues, increased hepatic glucose production, and reduced insulin sensitivity.
 This is why concerns about glucose intolerance arise with exogenous GH administration.